The most important cookbook you will ever own is the one that you write yourself.

 You can keep ‘official’ recipes and write your own notes on how you changed the recipe, how long it takes to cook in your oven, what pan you use etc.

 You can impress people at dinner parties with your culinary knowledge (and pronunciation) :).

 But it doesn’t need to be impressive, nor do the recipes.

 You can organise it how you like, make it as decorated as you like, or leave it plain.
-Do it on the computer or write it with old fashioned pen and paper.
-(It’s hard to tell in the picture, but the stains are testament to a much used book).
+Do it on the computer or write it with an old fashioned pen and paper.
+(It’s hard to tell in the picture, but the stains are a testament to a much-used book).

 But at the end of the day, it is a record of the home food that you love to cook and eat.